Teamworksapp/dustbunny/README.md

 ## Introduction

-Dustbunny creates random records for SQL databases.
+Dustbunny creates fuzz records for SQL databases.
 It's based on [Hypothesis](http://hypothesis.works/) and uses it to generate random values for data columns.
-The difference between using Dustbunny vs. Hypothesis directly is that it's easier to generate values that are relative to an already generated value, and it's easier to manage relationships between tables, such as foreign key relationships.
+The difference between using Dustbunny vs. Hypothesis directly is that it's easier to generate values that are relative to an already generated value, and it's easier to structure the generation of relationships between tables, such as foreign keys.

-Dustbunny also records the primary keys of the records it generates, so you can remove them from the database when you are done with them.
+Dustbunny also records the records it generates, so you can remove them from the database when you are done with them.

+## Working with Dustbunny

+1. Create a Generate instance with the sqla session and ORM model that you want to generate.
+2. Change the creation function (will use the default model create if you don't)
+3. Set the number of records you want to generate total
+4. Set-up parent records using `for_some` or `for all`
+4. Set fixed and random values
+5. Set relative value functions
+6. Call the `.execute()` function
+7. Commit to the database.
+Generally your creation function should just create, not commit, for the sake of speed.

 ## Example: